Education, Interdepartmental Doctoral Program in Curriculum and Instruction

 To be evaluated against established criteria, students must submit to the School of Graduate Studies at Utah State University an Application for Admission along with the following:

-- 4. An official report of the Graduate Record Examination (GRE), including both the Verbal and the Quantitative subtests.
+- An official report of the Graduate Record Examination (GRE), including both the Verbal and the Quantitative subtests.

-Applicants to the Curriculum and Instruction doctoral degree program must have two years of teaching experience.
+Applicants to the Curriculum and Instruction PhD and EdD degrees must have the equivalent of two years of appropriate teaching experience.

 General Information About Doctorate in Curriculum and Instruction (C & I)

 Both the Doctorate of Education (EdD) and the Doctorate of Philosophy (PhD) degrees are offered through the School of Teacher Education and Leadership (TEAL) in the Emma Eccles Jones College of Education and Human Services (CEHS).
 The C & I specialization prepares graduates for leadership, teaching, and research positions in curriculum and instruction.

 The EdD degree program is intended for students who wish to be better prepared to (1) understand and deal effectively with curricular and instructional problems as administrators, supervisors, and curriculum specialists in public or private educational institutions and settings; and (2) teach in community colleges, four-year colleges, and universities.
 Areas of emphasis within the EdD include early childhood; engineering and technology education; instructional leadership; literacy; math education and leadership; and cultural studies.
 The PhD degree program is intended for students who wish to be better prepared to (1) fulfill roles in teaching and research in colleges, universities, and education-related fields; and (2) conduct and direct research and development activities in public and private educational settings or in the corporate sector.
 Areas of emphasis are more flexible within the Curriculum and Instruction PhD program and are developed by each student with his or her doctoral committee.